agerwitz/ultimate-guide-to-bosh/README.md

 vcap
 ```

 Right now we need to be the `root` user to inspect Monit.
-Generally you should not need to be `root` user.
+Generally, you should not need to be `root` user.

-## Monit process monitoring
+## Monit Process Monitoring

 ```
 # monit summary